Guides Cavalry: History

 On the Partition of India in 1947, Guides Cavalry was allotted to Pakistan.
 The Dogras were exchanged with Punjabi Muslims of the Hodson's Horse, while the Sikhs were exchanged with the Kaimkhanis of the Poona Horse.
 The regiment also received a squadron of Ranghars from the Scinde Horse.

+Out of the six tank regiments given to Pakistan, Probyn’s Horse, 13th and 19th Lancers, were designated as medium armoured regiments.
+These regiments were equipped with Sherman tanks and formed part of the armored brigade.
+The Guides, based at Kohat, was also equipped with Sherman tanks when it came under the command of the newly formed 9th (Frontier) Division.
+Despite having Shermans, it retained its designation as a heavy armored regiment because of the Churchill tanks it was equipped with at Ahmednagar.

 In 1956, when Pakistan became a republic, all titles pertaining to British royalty were dropped, and the regiment was redesignated as Guides Cavalry (Frontier Force).
 On 14 February 1981, the Corps of Guides was resurrected with the re-unification of the Guides Infantry and Cavalry in an impressive ceremony at Multan.
 General Muhammad Iqbal Khan, CJSC, was appointed Colonel of the Corps of Guides.